 Be aware of fraudulent emails and letters from scammers posing as the U.S. Department of State and trying to get payment from applicants.
 The U.S. government will never ask you for advance payment by check, money order, or money transfer.

 That is a scam, do not pay money for an application or to check the status of your entry.

 Try not to use a “visa consultant,” a “visa agent,” or any “facilitator” that offers help; if you do, you must be present while the person is filling out the application.
 Scammers will charge you for the entry and then charge you to give you your confirmation number.

 - It is free to enter the DV Lottery

 - You cannot increase your chance of winning by paying

-The information on this page is taken from the US Department of State.
-It is intended for guidance and is updated as often as possible.
+The information on this page is adapted from the US Department of State.
+It is intended for general information purposes only and is updated as often as possible.
 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.
 If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.